patchlevel/event-sourcing/docs/pages/aggregate_id.md

 use Patchlevel\EventSourcing\Aggregate\BasicAggregateRoot;
 use Patchlevel\EventSourcing\Attribute\Aggregate;
 use Patchlevel\EventSourcing\Attribute\Id;
-use Patchlevel\EventSourcing\Serializer\Normalizer\IdNormalizer;

 #[Aggregate('profile')]
 final class Profile extends BasicAggregateRoot
 {
     #[Id]
-    #[IdNormalizer]
     private ProfileId $id;
 }
 ```
-!!! note

-    If you want to use snapshots, then you have to make sure that the aggregate id are normalized.
-    You can find how to do this [here](normalizer.md).

 We also offer you some traits, so that you don't have to implement the `AggregateRootId` interface yourself.
 Here for the uuid: